-- a.
-Reserve desired lab time through the office manager. - b.
-Notify the lab instructor at least four weeks in advance to reserve lab equipment and supplies. - c.
+- 1. Reserve desired lab time through the office manager. - 2.
+Notify the lab instructor at least four weeks in advance to reserve lab equipment and supplies. - 3.
 Clean up the lab after use.
-Equipment will be put away by the lab instructor.
-The lab instructor is to be notified if there are any issues with the physical environment of the lab. - d.
-Remain with students in the lab unless pre-approved by the lab instructor. - e.
+The lab instructor will put equipment away.
+The lab instructor is to be notified if there are any issues with the physical environment of the lab. - 4.
+Remain with students in the lab unless pre-approved by the lab instructor. - 5.
 Refer students to the lab instructor when additional practice in the lab is necessary.
 Faculty will complete required documentation and confer with the lab instructor to develop a remediation plan.

-4. Infection Control Policy
+Infection Control Policy

-- a.
-All sharps must be disposed of in appropriately marked sharps containers. - b.
-Full sharps containers and biohazard red bags will be removed by physical plant. - c.
+- 1. All sharps must be disposed of in appropriately marked sharps containers. - 2.
+Full sharps containers and biohazard red bags will be removed by physical plant. - 3.
 Students, staff, and faculty must follow the "Blood and Body Fluid Contamination Policy" located in the Saint Anselm College Department of Nursing Handbook.